chmouel/blog/content/posts/self-signed-certs.md

 ## Conclusion

-There is no reason to don't use ssl domains for your local services on your cluster and you won't need to spend your precious time clicking on those "trust me" button anymore.
+There is no reason to don't use SSL domains for your local services on your cluster and you won't need to spend your precious time clicking on those "trust me" button anymore.